nostrocket/nostrocket.org/wtf.md

 ## What is Nostr Hong Kong?

-Nostr Hong Kong is a group that focus on
+The mission of Nostr Hong Kong is to provide people who are interested in Nostr with a way to meet up and have fun.

-- Foster and promote Nostr in Hong Kong.
-- Help nostriches find each other and catch up with the latest Nostr projects, news and technology trend.
-- Provide resources for the local and international Nostr community.